 Young stock such as weaned calves and yearlings are the major concern after a dry summer when the farm has been cleaned out of feed.
 Weaners should be kept growing at not less than of 0.5kg /day if possible, but this will require plenty of green feed and lower growth rates may have to be accepted and you may have to accept a period when they just maintain weight.
 Feed as much supplement as you can to prevent them losing weight, as this may stunt them for life and they will need to be culled and accepting the loss.

-Young stock often start scouring even when on dry feed, but don’t drench them without checking first with your vet (using Faecal Egg Counts) as to the cause and the best treatment.
+Young stock often start scouring even when on dry feed, but don’t drench them without checking first with your vet as to the cause and the best treatment.
 It may not be worms as there are many causes of young stock not thriving and often fading away in autumn.
-It’s called ‘autumn ill thrift’ and can be due to salmonella, copper deficiency, and more.
+One condition is called ‘autumn ill thrift’ and can be due to salmonella, copper deficiency, and more.

 Indiscriminate use of ‘endectocide’ pourons (to kill internal and external parasites both at the same time) seems a great idea, and excess advertising with marketing promotions encourage it.
 It has led to an ever-increasing rise in worms that are resistant to some of the main chemical drench families with the Cooperia family of drench resistant worms being a classic cattle example.

 Older cattle should not need a drench, as the cause of their scouring is most likely to be something else, such as the flush autumn feed.
 They will certainly produce loose dung on autumn green feed and their water intake increases.